 - Creates risks of interference between the various products

 - Necessitates efficient use of the radio spectrum is essential

 The main objectives of the draft proposal are:

 - To improve the level of compliance with the requirements in the Directive, and to increase the confidence of all stakeholders in the regulatory framework;

 - To clarify and simplify the Directive, including some limited adaptations of scope, so as to facilitate its application and eliminate the unnecessary burden for economic operators and public authorities.

 Some important changes – from our NIST representative (R. Saar):

-- radio equipment’ means a product which intentionally emits or receives radio waves for communication, or a product which must be completed with an accessory, such as antenna, so as to emit or receive radio waves for communication
+- radio equipment means a product that intentionally emits or receives radio waves for communication or a product that must be completed with an accessory, such as an antenna, so as to emit or receive radio waves for communication

 - Deletion of text related to the proposed equipment registration system.